-See this page (dispute letter) if you’re sure they’re incorrect, or if you know you do not owe them at all.
+Read about removing items from your credit report (dispute letter) if you’re sure they’re incorrect, or if you know you do not owe them at all.
 You have a right to dispute these errors and most collectors do not always have the correct data when they purchase the data from other companies.
 This is a big problem and something you need to protect yourself against.
 It’s your right.

 If they have the wrong person or information (ie, you paid that debt already) you need to follow that link above as well.
 They have a 30-day period in which they must verify that this debt is yours.

 Repeat the process if needed.

 If you want to try to stop the calls from collectors you can also give these a shot.
 These are sample letters straight from ConsumerFinance.gov that are free to use.

 Note: they all download when clicked on. (h/t Consumerist.com)